|Eydon village Archives Society News e-mail Eydon Players Odes and pomes||

 One of the main responsibilities of the Committee is to decide future productions, approve the Director and appoint a Producer, who manages the individual project.
 The rest of the production team is put together by the producer.
 The budget for a production is worked out by the producer, but has to be approved by the Committee.

-In general, there are two productions each year, a play or musical in May and the pantomime in early December.
+In general, there are two productions each year, a play in May/June and the pantomime in early January or December.

 At various times, the Players have put on an extra production, usually for one night; an example being the Victorian Music Hall evening.
 The Players have also participated in the Weedon Drama Festival of one act plays and toured a Murder Mystery entertainment in support of local villages' fund raising.